 Master of Science in Athletic Training

-Admission to the ATEP Program is highly competitive and not guaranteed simply upon satisfactory completion of all application and pre-requisite requirements.
-The CBU ATEP Admissions Committee evaluates each applicant based on many factors.
+Admission to the ATP Program is highly competitive and not guaranteed simply upon satisfactory completion of all application and pre-requisite requirements.
+The CBU ATP Admissions Committee evaluates each applicant based on many factors.
 Applicants will be notified of the committee's decision in writing.
 Those who are offered admission will receive an admission packet and must respond in writing confirming acceptance of the admission offer and show evidence of completion of all Post Admission Requirements.
 Applicants who are not offered admission may re-apply the following year.
-Admission decisions may be appealed to the ATEP Program Director within two weeks after official notification.
+Admission decisions may be appealed to the ATP Program Director within two weeks after official notification.

 To learn more about the program please join us at our next Information Session.